aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 1. When all green, unlock deployment to prod by approving the change to be deployed by clicking the "review" button in prod section of the pipeline.

     PS: You can inspect what is going to be deployed by clicking "Details" link of "orgStack.Prepare" action.

+1. A Validation Email is sent to your inbox, please click on the confirmation link for the deployment to complete. **THIS WILL BLOCK YOUR DEPLOYMENT, IF YOU DO NOT CLICK ON VERIFICATION LINK RECEIVED IN YOUR EMAIL**

+   > This was step was enabled by the `force_email_verification` boolean set in your `cdk.json`. to ensure that the email provided satisfies the rules we previously mentioned (the email doesn't contain `+` and the email providor supports subaddressing)

 1. When all green, you should be able to
     1. check your organization structure in AWS Organizations console